100% Certified Authentic

 The Fat Lady introduced the GMT-Master II to the public.

 So far, so good.
 However, the anodized aluminum Rolex had been using for their bezels after the original Bakelite proved too brittle, while exceptionally strong, was still subject to scratching and fading over time.
-The solution was for the company to create their own replacement ceramic material, Cerachrom.
-Practically indestructible, Cerachrom is also unaffected by sunlight or the rigors of exposure to chlorinated or sea water.
+The solution was for the company to create its own replacement ceramic material, Cerachrom.
+Practically indestructible, Cerachrom is also unaffected by sunlight or the rigors of exposure to chlorinated or seawater.

 While there are sections of Rolex fans, and specifically GMT-Master collectors, who intentionally seek out the more weathered-looking models, other enthusiasts feel that if the unorthodox colors were the reason you chose the watch in the first place, you’d want them to stay as close to their original luster for as long as possible.
 (See?
 They’re tricky!)